roryprimrose/Neovolve.Configuration.DependencyInjection/README.md

 # Recommendations

 ## Use read-only interface definitions for configuration types
-Configuration class definitions require that properties are mutable to allow the configuration system to set the values.
+Configuration class definitions require that properties are mutable to allow the configuration binding system to set the values.
 There is a risk of an application class mutating the configuration data after it is injected into a class constructor.
-The way to prevent unintended mutation of configuration data at runtime is to define read-only interfaces for the configuration types.
+The way to prevent unintended mutation of configuration data at runtime is to define a read-only interface for the configuration class.
 This will allow the configuration system to set the values but the application code will not be able to change the values.

-The `ConfigureWith<T>` extension method supports this by registering any configuration interfaces found under the root configuration type.
+The `ConfigureWith<T>` extension method supports this by registering any configuration interfaces found under the root configuration class.

 ## Properties for child configuration types should be classes
-Assuming that any configuration interfaces hide unnecessary child configuration types, all properties that represent child configuration types should be defined as their classes rather than interfaces.
+Assuming that any configuration interfaces hide unnecessary child configuration types, all properties that represent child configuration types should be defined as their classes rather than interfaces on the parent configuration class.
 The `ConfigureWith<T>` extension method uses reflection to walk the type hierarchy from the root configuration type by finding and recursing through all the properties.

 For example, if the `First` property on `RootConfig` above was defined as `IFirstConfig` rather than `FirstConfig` then the `Second` property on `FirstConfig` would not be found and registered as a service.
 This is because the `IFirstConfig` does not define the `Second` property but `FirstConfig` does.